alroman2/SpotifyAiArt/README.md

 # SpotifyAiArt

 This application allows a user to generate Ai Art based on their Spotify music "Mood" when matched to another person.
+It also can be used to generate playlist covers.

 ## Technical Stack & Justifications
 ### Fronted